 Don’t just sit on your butt doing nothing to advance your life, hoping your dream job will be invented.
 But don’t stress too much if you’re actively looking and considering all the options and things aren’t clicking yet.
 There are many vloggers on YouTube who make a killing just capturing their life on video.
 That wasn’t a potential job until recently.
 Sometimes, life is strange.

-How To Stay Relevant in the Job Market In A World That Is Changing So Quickly
+How To Stay Relevant in the Job Market That Is Changing So Quickly

 Now, more than ever, the world is changing at an exponentially faster rate.
 Some people say that many of the jobs that exist now will be replaced by robots in the next decade.